 Male or female, we all experience the same struggles on the water.

 Ask any angler, the biggest challenge in fly fishing is change.
 Everything is a variable in the fly fishing equation and finding the solution can seem impossible at times.
 Just when you think you have it figured out a breeze blows through.
 The temperatures, moon phases, water clarity, CFS, and the bugs are constantly changing.

 The whole act of fly fishing can be quite the production.
 Tying your own bugs, choosing the right one, how to make the best drift; all being decisions that lead up to the moment when it counts.
-In that moment, you may be thinking “Are my knots going to hold?" or "Why did I set upstream?”
+At that moment, you may be thinking "Are my knots going to hold?" or "Why did I set upstream?"
 Everything about it can be humbling.
 I love being able to take the pains of fly fishing away for guests.
 It's something everyone should experience.
-I understand that not everyone gets to cast a line on a beautiful freestone mountain fed river every day, so when my guests get the chance, it needs to count.
+I understand that not everyone gets to cast a line on a beautiful freestone mountain-fed river every day, so when my guests get the chance, it needs to count.
 Evaluating the conditions and applying them to your strategy, it's all part of the game and why I love to fish.

 As a female outdoor enthusiast, when it comes to gear, I want something that is going to last a long time, get the job done, and fit like a glove; enough with the supermodel fit waders and pink fly rods!
 I'm sure we can all agree, the more time spent shopping or replacing gear is less time spent outdoors.
 After years spent on the water, 8 Rivers Fly Rod Company has given me the opportunity to design an All American Made Artist Series Fly Rod.
 With a professional and sleek design, this rod will be artist inspired.
 I want it to be the ultimate tool to help you get outdoors.

 As a lady angler, remember, everyone started somewhere and only real anglers open their fly box to others.